 Boston Public Library.
 It’s like a Palace, but just for learning.
-Honestly and truly, its nickname is the “Palace for the People.”
+Its nickname is the “Palace for the People.”

 Yours truly.
-Taken by a nice Chilean gentleman and I completely, accidentally passed up a chance to practice my relatively lousy Spanish on someone who was probably homesick and missing his Spanish-speaking comrades.
+Taken by a nice Chilean gentleman and I completely, accidentally passed up a chance to practice my relatively lousy Spanish on someone who was probably missing his Spanish-speaking comrades.

 Old red brick ftw!
-Think I’ll move here.
+I’d like to move here.